When AI Bends Metal: AI-Assisted Optimization of Design Parameters in Sheet Metal Forming: Introduction

-Classical simulation codes for sheet metal forming are well-established tools for predicting the workpiece shape and properties for given process parameters, eliminating the need for physical prototypes.
-The task of the domain expert can be seen as an inverse problem: given the target shape, required properties, and quality standards, they must determine the process parameters that achieve the desired outcome.
-Determining design parameters for the sheet metal forming process involves a large number of variables, resulting in an extremely high-dimensional search space.
+Determining design parameters for the sheet metal forming process involves a large number of variables~\cite{LW08}, resulting in an extremely high-dimensional search space.
 Additional constraints, such as budget limits, require the domain expert to consider multiple cost sources, including energy, material, compute time, and expert involvement.
 Often, these constraints also become secondary objectives in the optimization cycle, further expanding the search space.
-This makes the brute-force, factorial, or classical search and sampling methods unfeasible or highly inefficient.
-In some cases, finding these optimal design parameters can be extremely complex and costly, and designers must look for approximate results.
-Numerical simulations can replace costly and time-consuming test series, saving resources and significantly reducing the time required for processes.
+Considering that sheet metal forming is a typical multi-objective problem with conflicting relationships between multiple objective functions~\cite{LW08,OS04,TJ05,Tk04}, brute-force, factorial, or classical search and sampling methods become impractical or highly inefficient, making the determination of optimal design parameters extremely complex and costly, and often requiring designers to rely on approximate solutions.
+Numerical simulations can replace costly and time-consuming physical test series~\cite{SH04}, saving resources and significantly reducing the time required for processes.
 However, a vast number of possible configurations can lead to a combinatorial explosion in required simulations, making the search for near-optimal design parameters computationally demanding.